 Please note - you cannot use the Embassy's appointment system for renouncing your citizenship.

 The Department of State published an interim final rule (IFR) on August 28, 2014 to amend the Schedule of Fees for Consular Services.
-The fee for “Renunciation of U.S. Citizenship” will be $2,350 (USD or CHF) effective September 12, 2014.
-The renunciation fee is paid on the day you appear at the U.S. Embassy and officially renounce your U.S. citizenship before a U.S. consular officer; unfortunately, we are unable to accept pre-payment of fees before the day of your interview.
+Effective September 12, 2014, the fee for renunciation of U.S. citizenship will be USD 2,350 (payable in USD or CHF).
+The renunciation fee is paid on the day you appear at the U.S. Embassy and officially renounce your U.S. citizenship before a U.S. consular officer; we are unable to accept pre-payment of fees before the day of your interview.

 If you would like to comment on the IFR and the new fee change, please proceed as follows: